 Vertically Downwards (with application to rhetorical figures) –

 [Yet to be done – this will kind of “test” the abstract categories.]

 Maximization clearly relates to the Order – Disorder axis in a relatively unproblematic way.

 Defamiliarization (especially when considered as foregrounding), takes two forms – extra patterning and deviation.
 The first of these, extra patterning, clearly has some relation to Maximization in the form of effective complexity.
 Its other form is deviation, which could be considered as a purely disordering factor, where the usual frame ceases to fit or is somehow distorted or problematized, or as introducing a clash of frames, including a clash of levels, which brings us to –

 Bisociation in its aspect of creative tension.
-The other two aspects of Bisociation are synthesis, which seems to relate to Maximization, and explosion, which might relate to Disorder.
-Bisociation relates to frames / schemata as plural, in Koestler’s triptych of relations to each other, and can relate to bisociation of levels, and as a sub-category bisociation of linguistic levels.
+The other two aspects of Bisociation in Koestler’s triptych are synthesis, which seems to relate to Maximization, and explosion, which might relate to Disorder.
+Bisociation relates to frames / schemata as plural, a form of relationship between them, and can include bisociation of levels, and as a sub-category bisociation of linguistic levels.

 Morse Peckham.
 Deviation.
 A lively order.

 A deviation breaks an element from a frame and objectifies it.

 A bisociation defamiliarises a frame.